Supreme Court limits scope of obstruction charge levied against Jan. 6 defendants, including Trump

 While the impact on the Supreme Court's ruling on Trump's case was not immediately clear, the former president could ask a federal district court to toss out the two obstruction-related counts as a result.
 Smith told the Supreme Court in a filing in another case that regardless of the ruling in Fischer's case, the obstruction charges against Trump are still valid because he is alleged to have organize false slates of electors, which involves documents.

-In that case, the justices are still weighing a separate bid by Trump to have the entire indictment dismissed on the grounds of presidential immunity, though they have yet to issue a decision.
-The special counsel's office declined to comment.
+The justices are still weighing a bid by Trump to have the entire indictment dismissed on the grounds of presidential immunity, though they have yet to issue a decision.
+The special counsel's office declined to comment on Friday's ruling.

 Attorney General Merrick Garland said he was "disappointed" by the decision, but said it would have a minimal impact on Jan.
 6 cases.